M.S. Northeastern University, 1974, Botanical Science

 At Asbury since 1996

-Subjects: Environmental Science, Plant Taxonomy, General Biology
+Subjects: Biological Science, General Biology, Plant Taxonomy, Environmental Science

 Nature declares the wonders of God!
 My goal is to instill in students a love of science so they realize that God’s Book of Nature along with His Written Word completes their understanding of the Christian faith.

-I have taught grade school, high school, night school, and summer school -- and now it is a privilege to teach on the college level.
+I have taught grade school, high school, night school, and summer school -- and now it is a privilege to teach on the university level.
 Making complex ideas understandable, finding new and interesting ways to present a topic, both in print and in the classroom, are my professional goals.